 - Demonstrated proficiency in college algebra or the equivalent Applicants must demonstrate proficiency in college algebra or the equivalent.
 Graduate coursework also will be taken into consideration.
 Applicants who do not meet these criteria may be admitted on a restricted basis and asked to satisfactorily complete a math proficiency test.

 - Personal Statement Applicants are required to submit a 2-3 page personal statement to demonstrate competence in writing.
 The statement should explain how the MPPA program fits in with the applicant's educational and professional goals.
-This personal statement should be sent directly to the MPPA program; the statement of purpose in the web-based admission application is not sufficient.
+This personal statement may be sent directly to the MPPA program; a short statement of purpose in the web-based admission application is not sufficient.

 Please note that the MPPA process differs slightly from UMSL’s standard graduate school application – see two italicized points below:

-- Complete the online application: You must apply through the Graduate School’s online Application website.
+- Complete the online application: You must apply through the Graduate School’s online Application.
 There may be an application fee.